taerinlee/taerinlee.github.io/_posts/2021-02-05-create-tab-section.md

 Style 1:  material ui tab components

-Real button Html is inside several div, it was difficult to customizing design.
+It was a lot of div outside of button, so it was difficult to customizing design.

     function TabPanel(props: ITabPanelProps): React.ReactElement {